BigBossRabbit/SovereignKey/README.md

-# SovereignKey
+# SovereignKey (#SK)

-The #SovereignKey is a collection of open-source tools that enhances your control & privacy in the ever-evolving digital realm, as it turns any computer into a secure, self-managed device for almost all your computer needs, including the managmant of your Bitcoin.
+The #SK is a collection of free & open-source (FOSS) tools that enhances your control & privacy in the digital realm.
+It transforms any computer into a secure & self-managed device for almost all your everyday computer needs, including the management of your Bitcoin interactions across various options.

-Designed to look like an ordinary USB drive, it offers discreet security and seamless integration.
-With a focus on user sovereignty and the utilization of battle-tested privacy tools, #SovereignKey is the ideal solution for managing your digital value privately & securely, yet still affordably.
+Encased within an ordinary USB drive, it offers discreet security and seamless integration, with a focus on user sovereignty and the utilization of battle-tested FOSS privacy tools, SK is the ideal solution for managing your digital value privately & securely, yet still affordably.

 ## Project Screenshots